GitHub Setup

 - Go to GitHub Settings → Developer Settings → Personal Access Tokens

-- Choose Fine-grained tokens (recommended) or Tokens (classic)
+- Choose Fine-grained tokens (recommended) or Tokens (classic) (legacy fallback)

 Fine-grained token (recommended)